Ahmed Shams al-Din al-Faizi: Biography

 In c.
 1311, the Ilkhanate minister, Rashid al-Din, called for Ahmed in Hilla, and ordered him to kill the naqib which they had instated over the Ilkhanate kingdom, Taj al-Din al-Awi al-Aftasi, and his two sons, Hussain and Ali.
 In return, he promised that he will make him naqib.
 Upon hearing this, Ahmed strongly refused, and fled that night to Karbala, and remained in hiding until Rashid al-Din's motive was exposed, in 1318.

 He was appointed Minister of Ras al-Ayn (Shfatha) in 1334 by Bahadur Khan.
 He died in 1349, and has a shrine and mosque in northwest Shfatha.

 Ibn Hashim Shrine

 al-Faizi's shrine now stands as the shrine of Sayyid Ahmed Ibn Hashim.
 In essence he is not Ibn (son of) Hashim, because his father was Muhammad Abu al-Fa'iz, but when people in that time wanted to show respect to an Alid, they would call him 'son of Hashim', and that stayed until his shrine become known as the shrine of Sayyid Ahmed Ibn Hashim.

 Location

 The shrine is considered to fall 25 kilometres north west of Shfatha (another name for Ayn al-Tamr), in the outskirts of the Karbala governate, near al-Rahaliyah.
 Close to Wadi al-Aswad, it is 75 kilometres west of Karbala.
+British orientalist, Gertrude Bell, mentions the shrine's location during her 1909 Iraq expedition.